Crown thinning trees?

 The big one from my point of view is it vastly reduces the sail affect thereby reducing the stress on the trunk of the tree.
 This increases the longevity of the tree it decreases the risk of storm damage see more on this in my other blog.

-It also reduces the weight of the tree; however, this should not be confused with the leverage of the tree.
-In some cases, it may be necessary to combine both crown thinning and crown reduction.
+Crown thinning also reduces the weight of the tree; however, this should not be confused with the leverage of the tree.
+In some cases, it may be necessary to combine both crown thinning and crown reduction (something I address in a blog below.)

 A five-year plan is the best view for this type of management as it will need doing again on average every 5 years, depending on species and seasons.